nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 Example: `stats /category food /from 02-11-2024 /to 04-11-2024`

+### Visualize your expenditures: `visualize`

+Displays a bar graph showing your total expenditure over time, filtered by certain criteria.

+Format:  `visualize [/category CATEGORY] [/from FROM_DATE] [/to TO_DATE]`

+Notes:
+- `CATEGORY` is text.
+- `FROM_DATE` and `TO_DATE` are dates in `DD-MM-YYYY` format.
+- You need to provide either a category or at least one of `[/from, /to]` (but not all of them) for the command to work.
+- The command will filter out all expenses that satisfy your constraint and draw a bar graph.
+If the time range is small (under one month), a daily graph will be displayed.
+Otherwise, a monthly graph will be used.
+Note that this command currently has a time span limit of `1080 days`.

+Examples:
+- `visualize /category food`
+- `visualize /from 01-02-2024`

 ### Set a spending limit for a category: `set`

 Allows you to set a spending limit for each category.